-If you love the popular Fried Pickle and Ranch Dip, you are going to go absolutely crazy for this unbelievably delicious recipe!!
-This easy-to-make Ranch Dill Pickle Dip is rich, ultra-creamy and overflowing with chopped pickles, fresh herbs, zesty ranch seasoning and crunchy breadcrumbs!
-This irresistible crowd-favorite is made with just a few simple ingredients, ready in 15 minutes or less, totally customizable and it can be prepared in advance!
-It’s the perfect dip for every occasion – from after school snacking to stress-free entertaining!
+If you love the popular Fried Pickle and Ranch Dip, you are going to go absolutely crazy for this unbelievably delicious, ultra-creamy dip recipe!!
+This easy-to-make fried pickle dip is velvety-rich and overflowing with chopped pickles, fresh herbs, zesty ranch seasoning, and crunchy breadcrumbs!
+This irresistible crowd-favorite requires just a few simple ingredients and 15 minutes (or less).
+Plus, it’s totally customizable and it can be prepared in advance, making it the perfect dip for every occasion – from after school snacking to stress-free entertaining!

 Hi, friends!
 Pickle lovers rejoice, because today I have the most unbelievably delicious, utterly addictive dip recipe for you!!
 And, if you happen to be a pickle loather, I totally urge you to try this dip, because it just might make a pickle loving convert out of you!